arindal1/email-spam-detector/README.md

 # E-Mail/SMS Spam Classifier

-Welcome to the SMS Spam Detection project!
-This project aims to build a machine learning model to classify SMS messages as either "spam" or "ham" (non-spam).
-We use a dataset containing labeled SMS messages for training and evaluation.
+Welcome to the **SMS Spam Detection project**!
+This project aims to build a machine learning model to classify SMS messages as either *"spam"* or *"ham"* (non-spam).
+We use a dataset containing labeled messages for training and evaluation.

 ## Project Overview

 E-Mail & SMS spam is a common issue that affects web users.
 The goal of this project is to develop a robust E-Mail/SMS spam detection model that can automatically classify incoming text messages as spam or not.
-We leverage natural language processing (NLP) techniques and machine learning algorithms like Naive Bayer's, K Nearest Neighbours, Random Forest, and more to achieve this.
+We leverage *natural language processing (NLP) techniques* and machine learning algorithms like *Naive Bayer's, K Nearest Neighbours, Random Forest,* and more to achieve this.

 ## Project Structure